confluentinc/examples/clients/cloud/java/README.md

 This example is similar to the previous example, except the value is formatted as Avro and integrates with the Confluent Cloud Schema Registry.
 Before using Confluent Cloud Schema Registry, check its [availability and limits](https://docs.confluent.io/current/cloud/limits.html).
+Note that your VPC must be able to connect to the Confluent Cloud Schema Registry public internet endpoint.

-1. As described in the [Confluent Cloud quickstart](https://docs.confluent.io/current/quickstart/cloud-quickstart.html), in the Confluent Cloud GUI create an API key and secret to Confluent Cloud Schema Registry.
+1. As described in the [Confluent Cloud quickstart](https://docs.confluent.io/current/quickstart/cloud-quickstart.html), in the Confluent Cloud GUI, enable Confluent Cloud Schema Registry and create an API key and secret to connect to it.

 2. Verify your Confluent Cloud Schema Registry credentials work from your host.
 In the output below, substitute your values for `<SR API KEY>`, `<SR API SECRET>`, and `<SR ENDPOINT>`.